When was Valor Service Dogs founded?

 Can I apply if I am active duty?

-What happens after acceptance of a veteran?
+What happens after acceptance of an applicant?

-What is the cost to the veteran?
+What is the cost to the client?